 It doesn’t hurt to know a few tips here and there.
 But this can get pretty confusing.
 At the time I was preparing for the test, I got so many different tips, many of them even conflict with each other.
 To be honest, even now I don’t know which is better.

 Well, these are all very personal preferences.
-So in the process of giving you tips, I provide you also an index on how strongly you should follow my advice.
+So in the process of giving you Problem Solving tips, I provide you also an index on how strongly you should follow my advice.
 Some items I really really want you to apply while there are others I am just giving you my preference for reference purposes.

 Please refer to our website to the most up-to-date list of tips & tricks.
 As the format and the environment of the test can change slightly from years to years, content in this area needs updating regularly.